dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

 ### Configure your identity provider

 You'll need administrator access to your SAML 2.0 compliant identity provider to configure the identity provider.
-You can use the following instrucitons with any SAML 2.0 compliant identity provider.
+You can use the following instructions with any SAML 2.0 compliant identity provider.

 ### Creating the application